solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 the Noop instruction.
 While this data remains in the ledger state indefinitely, it may become inaccessible through validators after a certain period.

-Validators don't store all transactions back to the Genesis block to save space and improve performance.
+Validators don’t store all transactions back to the Genesis block to save space and improve performance.
 The length of time you can access Noop instruction logs varies depending on the validator.
-Eventually, the logs will become unavailable if you're relying on direct access to them.
+Eventually, the logs will become unavailable if you’re relying on direct access to them.

-In theory, it’s possible to replay transaction states back to the genesis block, but this approach is impractical for most teams and isn't efficient.
+In theory, it’s possible to replay transaction states back to the genesis block, but this approach is impractical for most teams and isn’t efficient.
 Some RPC providers have adopted the
 [Digital Asset Standard (DAS)](https://docs.helius.dev/compression-and-das-api/digital-asset-standard-das-api) to enable efficient querying of compressed NFTs and other assets.
 However, as of